-Families frequently visit the public pool and park, La Playita, near the Anzalduas Dam, on the shores of the Rio Grande and it is a pleasant placed to spend some time at weekends and on long summer days.
+Families frequently visit the public pool and park, La Playita, on the shores of the Rio Grande which is a pleasant place to spend some time at weekends and on long summer days.

-Festivities, like most of Mexico , are also well-celebrated here.
-The popular ones are the feast of the Virgin of Guadalupe in March and the Harvest Fair in August.
+Festivals, like throughout most of Mexico , are also well-celebrated here.
+The most popular are the feast of the Virgin of Guadalupe in March and the Harvest Fair in August.

 There is a small domestic airport in Reynosa but the nearest international one is McAllen – around 20 minutes drive away in Texas.

-Book an appointment with our dentists in Reynosa online , or call us toll-free and speak to one of our helpful and knowledgeable customer care team.
-Booking with us ensures not only quality, but the lowest prices available with our exclusive promotions and guaranteed best prices.
+Book an appointment with one of our dentists in Reynosa online , or call us toll-free and speak to our helpful Customer Care Team.
+Booking with us ensures not only quality, but also the lowest prices available with our exclusive promotions and guaranteed best prices.

 Attractions in Reynosa, Mexico: What to do and where to go.
 BestDay.
 Website accessed: 02 March 2019.